A common question among individuals looking to lose weight is, “Which is better for weight loss – diet or exercise?”

 “However, physical activity has a major role in the amount of weight regained after the initial weight loss.”
 (4)

-The key conclusion is that, when exercise and diet are paired together (as opposed to being used by themselves), folks see better results – both in the short- and long-term.
+The key conclusion is that, when exercise and diet are paired together (as opposed to being used by themselves), individuals see better results – both in the short- and long-term.

 In many cases, diet is said to be more important than exercise for weight loss because of reasons like: